 Hoffman2 Computing Cluster

 Hoffman2 Computing Cluster is a project of the Institute for Digital Research and Education (IDRE) Cluster Hosting Program and is managed and operated by the Office of Advanced Research Computing (OARC)’s high-performance computing (HPC) Research Technology Group.
 The Hoffman2 Cluster is UCLA’s centralized high-performance computing resource.
-HPC may be a solution for you a researcher’s data and compute needs exceed what they can accomplish on a personal computer.
+HPC may be a solution for when a researcher’s data and compute needs exceed what they can accomplish on a personal computer.
 The Hoffman2 Cluster helps keep the UCLA community at the forefront of scientific discovery and creative endeavors by providing access to an advanced computational resource along with user support and training to facilitate its use.

 UCLA’s Office of Advance Computing (OARC) and the Institute for Digital Research and Education (IDRE) jointly launched the Hoffman2 Cluster in 2008.
 In the intervening years, it has grown to over 25,000 cores across 800+ high-performance compute nodes with an aggregate of over 174TB of memory and 8PB of high-performance network storage.
 The cluster includes both a general campus-use section that is freely available to all interested researchers, and a condo-style section where researchers with significant computing needs can purchase and contribute nodes for their own priority use.